Christmas Blues: Why Do I Feel Sad During Christmas

 Sometimes, the one missing out on the holidays is you.
 Whether dealing with excessive holiday work hours or an inability to travel due to financial strain, it can be hard not to spend Christmas with the ones you love.
 This is especially true if you have witnessed your family’s celebrations via social media.

-The Christmas blues affect everyone differently.
+Christmas blues affects everyone differently.
 Some may experience changes in appetite and sleep patterns and a loss of pleasure in things they used to enjoy.
 Others may have difficulty concentrating or feel more tired than usual.

-Fortunately, no matter how bad your holiday blues are, there are ways to combat and even mitigate their effects.
+Fortunately, no matter how bad your holiday blues may be, there are ways to combat and even mitigate its effects.

 Find time for self-care